 Third-party pre-issuance submission of prior art to the USPTO, or opposition, derivation, revocation, reexamination, inter partes review or interference proceedings, or other pre-issuance or post-grant proceedings or other patent office proceedings or litigation in the United States or other jurisdictions provoked by third parties or brought by us or our collaborator, may be necessary to determine the inventorship, priority, patentability or validity of inventions with respect to our or our collaborator's patents or patent applications.
 An unfavorable outcome could leave our technology or product candidates without patent protection, allow third parties to commercialize our technology or product candidates and compete directly with us, without payment to us, or could require us or our collaborator to obtain license rights from the prevailing party in order to be able to manufacture or commercialize our product candidates without infringing third-party patent rights.
 Our business could be harmed if the prevailing party does not offer us or our collaborator a license on commercially reasonable terms, or at all.
-Even if we or our collaborator.
+Even if we or our collaborator obtain a license, it may be non-exclusive, thereby giving our competitors access to the same technologies licensed to us or our collaborator.
 In addition, if the breadth or strength of protection provided by our or our collaborator's patents and patent applications is threatened, it could dissuade companies from collaborating with us to license, develop or commercialize current or future product candidates.
 Even if we successfully defend such litigation or proceeding, we may incur substantial costs and it may distract our management and other employees.

 Furthermore, because of the substantial amount of discovery required in connection with intellectual property litigation, there is a risk that some of our confidential information could be compromised by disclosure during this type of litigation.
-In addition, many foreign jurisdictions have rules of discovery that are different than those in the United States and which may make defending or enforcing our or our collaborator's patents extremely difficult.
+In addition, many foreign jurisdictions have rules of discovery that are different than those in the United States and that may make defending or enforcing our or our collaborator's patents extremely difficult.
 There could also be public announcements of the results of hearings, motions or other interim proceedings or developments.
 If securities analysts or investors perceive these results to be negative, it could have a material adverse effect on the price of shares of our common stock.